‘Street Fighter V’ Balance Changes: Capcom’s Attempt To Make Every Fighter Viable [Opinion]

 Street Fighter V got off to a rocky start.
 It’s not hard to see that there had to be improvements, and Capcom has been relatively quick in making good on their promise to give the fans what they want.
 This has included new characters, new stages, new costumes, colors, and a plethora of DLC that fighting game enthusiasts have drooled over.
 The biggest addition, however, lies in the fact that characters are getting readjusted and “balanced” left and right.

 It’s not as if some of the cast in Street Fighter V wasn’t in need of a change.
 Rainbow Mika, the queen of guessing games, was due for an adjustment.
 Of course, she’s no vanilla Street Fighter IV Sagat.
 Still, the fact that two incorrect guesses could cost someone a round was an unfair advantage.
-Characters like F.A.N.G. struggle to make it out on top while Urien dominates the masses with his many advantages.
+Characters like F.A.N.G. struggle to make it out on top, while Urien dominates the masses with his many advantages.
 In a report by Eventhubs, it’s been noted that Urien and other characters have been adjusted for balance.

-In case you’re not familiar with Street Fighter V and how the changes work, there are characters who have been toned down while others have received improvements.
+In case you’re not familiar with Street Fighter V and how the changes work, there are characters who have been toned down, while others have received improvements.
 Perhaps the most desired of these nerfs was with Urien.
 Players who use him will have to be smarter in situations, but the nearly naked brawler still appears to hit hard.
 I’m not against a character being powerful.
 However, a character who takes little risk for the greatest reward should never be present.
 In a report by Kotaku, however, it’s shown that even a powerful character like Urien can be taken down with proper technique.

 Season 2 balance update coming to Street Fighter V. https://t.co/zPvbWRTzNI #SFV pic.twitter.com/rb8mblpzBS